Cylinder vacuum cleaners have nurtured an image of being powerful machines with great suction, as well as excellent movement.

 A greater cleaning radius also means that you can do staircase cleaning faster, as well as reach crevices more easily.

-The whole point of cylinder vacuums is that they be compact enough to reach places that upright vacuums usually cannot.
+The whole point of a cylinder vacuum cleaner is that they be compact enough.

 Although you may gain in suction power, the energy efficiency gets taken to the cleaners.

-In a country like Australia with energy prices that are skyrocketing, keeping your large appliances energy-efficient is a must.
+In a country like Australia with energy prices that are skyrocketing, energy efficiency is a must.

 Frequently Asked Questions (FAQs)